 The brand voice evokes the camaraderie and the taste appeal of a real, live whiskey tasting: an experience that welcomes people, demystifies whiskey and gets their imaginations going.
 A voice that, just as all good whiskies should, leaves a lasting impression.

 This voice is conversational, not prescriptive.
 Sensorial, not stilted.
 And narrates stories that invite people in, making them feel excited to try every expression of The Irishman.

 True to the desire to help the brand to speak up and speak from the heart, the new colour palette is sleek and modern.
 Uplifting every individual whiskey variant, and becoming richer and deeper as drinkers progress through the range to the more exclusive releases.

 THE NEW BOTTLE

-The bottle new shape balances elegance with authority: the perfect encapsulation of The Irishman’s substance and style.
-It give a strong profile on shelves and behind bars, and also allows for the core brand story to be embossed around the glass on the bottom half of the bottle.
-This typographic detail allowed the brand to continue to speak from the heart, at every touchpoint.
+The bottle's new shape balances elegance with authority: the perfect encapsulation of The Irishman’s substance and style.
+It presents a strong profile on shelves and behind bars, and also allows for the core brand story to be embossed around the glass on the bottom half of the bottle.
+This typographic detail allows the brand to continue to speak from the heart, at every touchpoint.